-Introduced earlier this year, the new Rado D-Star Ceramic (ref.
-R15609162) automatic watch follows in steps of its more advanced sister: the limited edition Rado D-Star Basel Special 2011 model that was presented last March during the annual Baselworld 2011 exhibition.
+Introduced earlier this year, the automatic Rado D-Star Ceramic (ref.
+R15609162) follows in steps of its more advanced sister: the limited edition Rado D-Star Basel Special 2011 model that was presented last March during the annual Baselworld 2011 exhibition.
 If you followed the above link, you may have noticed that both models are presented in the same oval-shaped (or, rather, elongated cushion-shaped) black ceramic case and basically feature the same styling with similarly shaped hands and applied hour markers.

 As usual for Rado, they stick to the “love it or hate it, we don’t care” design language, which seems to be heavily influenced by the Japanese watchmakers (or, maybe, the guys from Japan are influenced by Rado, I am not really sure.)

-However, the three-hander’s design seems to be a little bit more elaborated when compared to the Basel Special 2011.
+However, the three-hander’s design seems to be a little bit more elaborate when compared to the Basel Special 2011.

-As you can see on the photo above, its black dial features a stamped wave motif that provides the face of the watch with more depth and serves as a perfect background for the luminous hour and minute hands, as well as for the shiny seconds hand that features a drop of luminous substance on its triangle-shaped tip.
+As you can see in the photo above, its black dial features a stamped wave motif that provides the face of the watch with more depth and serves as a perfect background for the luminous hour and minute hands, as well as for the shiny seconds hand that features a drop of luminous substance on its triangle-shaped tip.

 Looking at the timekeeper, I can’t get rid of a feeling that there is something wrong with proportions of the hands, the applied hour markers (they are, too, luminous, for that matter) and the wave-stamped area.

-To my taste, the hour markers are a little too short and too thick making the watch look more crude than it actually is.
+To my taste, the hour markers are a little too short and too thick making the watch look cruder than it actually is.

 From where I sit, they look like stumps when compared to the longer and thinner indexes used in the Basel Special 2011 model.